matheusdiasz2007/matheusdiasz2007/README.md

 ---

-# 💻 Studying and developing projects focused on:
+# 💻 Developing projects with a focus on:

 - Data Structures and Algorithms
 - Databases